 Look for the best hotel prices in Iceland

 The Long Drive, 363km, Back to Reykjavik

 Groups are taken into the Ice Cave, which is kept at a chilly 14 degrees Fahrenheit for about 10-15 minutes at a time.
 The Ice Cave is composed of ice from glaciers around northern Europe – there are some pieces from Iceland and others from other parts of Scandinavia.
-A tour guide gives a short five to 10 minute introduction to the cave then people are allowed to explore, until they get cold and move on to the museum.
 The museum has many digital exhibits about the types of glaciers found in Iceland.
-It nicely complemented what we had learned out on the road the previous two days.
+It nicely complemented what we had learned out on the road the previous two days in Iceland with kids.

 Explore More: Five great Family-Friendly Activities in Reykjavik

 All photos by Melissa Moore